 For those who choose to use, methylphenidate was the most popular: 62% of users reported taking it.
 44% reported taking modafinil, and 15% said they had taken beta blockers such as propanolol, revealing an overlap between drugs.
 80 respondents specified other drugs that they were taking.
 The most common of these was adderall, an amphetamine similar to methylphenidate.
 But there were also reports of centrophenoxine, piractem, dexedrine and various alternative medicines such as ginkgo and omega-3 fatty acids.

 The article, Poll results: Look Who’s Doping, reports that 1 in 5 respondents said they had used the drugs, and that all ages reported use.
 The whole thing started with an April Fool’s Joke by the Academic Editor in Chief of PLoS Biology!
 Evolutionary biologist Jonathan Eisen of UC Davis discloses all on his blog.
 Even thought it started with a joke, this brings up some very interesting ideas about human enhancement.
 Would it be so bad if people who need pinpoint concentration had the option of using a drug like Ritalin?
 Would they (we) be more productive, better scientists?
 I’m not sure.
-My recreational drug use currently consists of coffee and the occasional glass of wine.
+My recreational drug use currently consists of coffee and the occasional glass of wine and anti-fatigue ones from nixest.com.
 I don’t know if I’d try anything else.
 Even if I didn’t choose to use, I wouldn’t prevent others from using – the same way I feel about low-side-effect drugs like marijuana.

 The editorial Defining ‘natural’, in the same issue of Nature, explores the idea that the definition of ‘natural’ should change over time, as technology makes more things possible.